Having carpets and rugs periodically cleaned makes them last longer and

 vacuumed back out along with suspended soils.
 The liquid usually is hot

-water containing a detergent, but may be hot water alone if there is already
+water containing a detergent, but may be just hot water if carpet contains

-a residue of detergent from previous cleanings.
-This method, if done properly,
+a detergent residue from previous cleanings.
+Performed properly, this method

 can clean even heavily soiled carpets.